muratk3n/thirdwave/en/tweets/2019/week32.md

 ---

-The Nordics apparently are more connnected to our hunter-gatherer past.
+The Nordics apparently are more connected to our hunter-gatherer past.
 Sadly some other cultures' traditions revolve around losing virginity to a goat.